ddas09/tradex/README.md

 `/user/stocks`
 This route shows all the available stock symbols on a table.
-The table is spawned on multiple pages by the use of [Django Paginator] (https://docs.djangoproject.com/en/3.2/topics/pagination/).
+The table is spawned on multiple pages by the use of [Django Paginator](https://docs.djangoproject.com/en/3.2/topics/pagination/).
 This page also contains a filter to show a specific type of stock from the table.

 `/user/stocks/quote`, `/user/stocks/buy` and `/user/stocks/sell`